rishitc/100-days-of-code/log.md

 ### Day 13: July 22, 2020 (Competitive Programming, Self Improvement & Project)

-##### Competitive programming on LeetCode and continued working on my Personal Project and reading a blog on personal organisation
+##### Competitive programming on LeetCode, working on my Personal Project and reading a blog on "*Personal Organisation*"

 **Today's Progress**: